swordfischer/swordfischer.github.io/_posts/2024-05-22-HTB-WriteUp-Counter_Defensive.md

 ### [10/10] Submit the md5sum of the 2 files in the archive that the attacker exfiltrated.

-Here we need to find some of the files that has been shared from the compromised system, and reading up on how files are fetched and renamed with 7z - during the CTF it was simply bruteforcing download of the files from the attackers chat.
+Here we need to find some of the files that has been shared from the compromised system.
+During the CTF the method was simply bruteforcing download of the files from the attackers chat.

 {% highlight powershell %}
 1..23 | % { $_; iwr "https://api.telegram.org/file/bot$($i0)/documents/file_$_.7z" -OutFile file_$_.7z }